explosion/prodigy-recipes/README.md

 [pull request](https://github.com/explosion/prodigy-recipes/pulls).

 > ✨ **Important note:** The recipes in this repository aren't 100% identical to
 > the built-in recipes shipped with Prodigy.
-They've been added to include
+They've been edited to include
-> comments and more informations, and some of them have been simplified to make
+> comments and more information, and some of them have been simplified to make
 > it easier to follow what's going on, and to use them as the basis for a
 > custom recipe.